lpod/lpod-python/doc/level1.rst

 Every search method operates in context, knowing that the context could be the whole document as well as a particular element (section, table, etc).

-In the present specification, some element properties or attributes may be named using multiple-word designations (ex: ``display name``, ``page layout``) that include spaces or dashes.
-Knowing that such designations are not easy to use as variable names in every programming language, spaces and dashes should be replaces by underscore ("_") characters in the lpOD executable implementations.

 Basic text containers
 =====================